robertlemke/RobertLemke.RackspaceCloudFiles/README.md

 This package provides an API to the Rackspace CloudFiles REST service.
 Communication is handled through Flow's virtual browser by using the CurlEngine.

-Additionally, this package introduces Rackspace CloudFiles as a new resource publishing target.
+Additionally, this package introduces Rackspace CloudFiles as a new resource storage and publishing target.
 Through this mechanism it is possible to publish static and persistent resources to the cloud and the Content Delivery Network.

 Finally, a set of commands is available at the command line to check connection, upload files etc.